Free agency opens: Fox and Kings agree on $163 million deal

 Huge, as in $163 million — or even more.

 Fox and the Sacramento Kings agreed on a max deal Friday night, agent Chris Gaston said.
-It's a five-year pact that will pay Fox $163 million, and that figure could rise to nearly $200 million if Fox makes an All-NBA team or receives other league honors.
+It's a five-year pact that will pay Fox $163 million, and that figure could rise to nearly $200 million if Fox makes an All-NBA team or receives other league honours .

 Fox's numbers have improved in each of his three NBA seasons.
 He averaged 11.6 points as a rookie, then 17.3 points two seasons ago and finally 21.1 points last season for the Kings.
 His field goal percentage has also risen in each of the last two seasons.